-101.6.1 Differences.
-In the event of any differences between these building standards and the California Green Building Standards, the text that is more restrictive shall govern.

-101.6.3 This Section has been modified to read as follows:

-101.6.3 Conflicts.
-When the requirements of this code conflict with the requirements of any part of the California Building Standards Code, Title 24, any provision contained elsewhere in the San Francisco Municipal Code, or any regulation or requirement adopted by the San Francisco Public Utilities Commission or other City agency under its Charter authority, the most restrictive requirement shall prevail.

-101.7 Port of San Francisco amendments, additions or deletions.
-This code includes the amendments, deletions, and additions to California Green Building Standards Code which maintain stricter local green building standards.

-101.10 Equivalency.
-Wherever reference is made to the LEED® certification or GreenPoint Rated systems, a comparable equivalent rating system may be used if approved by the Chief Harbor Engineer.
-The applicable LEED®, GreenPoint Rated or equivalent versions of performance standards for applications subject to this chapter are:
+- 101.6.1 Differences.
+In the event of any differences between these building standards and the California Green Building Standards, the text that is more restrictive shall govern. - 101.6.3 This Section has been modified to read as follows: - 101.6.3 Conflicts.
+When the requirements of this code conflict with the requirements of any part of the California Building Standards Code, Title 24, any provision contained elsewhere in the San Francisco Municipal Code, or any regulation or requirement adopted by the San Francisco Public Utilities Commission or other City agency under its Charter authority, the most restrictive requirement shall prevail. - 101.7 This Section has been modified to read as follows: - 101.7 Port of San Francisco amendments, additions or deletions.
+This code includes the amendments, deletions, and additions to California Green Building Standards Code which maintain stricter local green building standards. - 101.10 This Section has been modified to read as follows: - 101.10 Equivalency.
+Wherever reference is made to the LEED® certification or Green Point Rated systems, a comparable equivalent rating system may be used if approved by the Chief Harbor Engineer.
+The applicable LEED®, Green Point Rated or equivalent versions of performance standards for applications subject to this chapter are: